CV vs. Resume: Key Differences and When to Use Each

 - Contact information

-- Resume profile
+- Resume profile or summary

 - Employment history